Documentation

 Table Height

-The height prop controls how Simple Table handles vertical overflow.
-Understanding this prop is essential for building tables that integrate well with your layout.
+The height and maxHeight props control how Simple Table handles vertical overflow.
+Understanding these props is essential for building tables that integrate well with your layout.

 Current height: 400px